 EMIS-2017: Planned national journal articles

-To May 2020, we have provided EMIS-2017 national data to 39 partners, some of which have already published a national report (Canada, Czech Republic, Estonia, Ireland, Switzerland).
-When these reports are published they will be available as PDFs here.
+To September 2020, we have provided EMIS-2017 national data to 39 partners, some of which have already published a national report.
+Once these reports are published they are available as PDFs here.
 National EMIS data for scientific articles can now be requested by members of the EMIS Network including merged 2010 and 2017 data for change analyses.
 Data request forms are available via e-mail.
 Please contact firstname.lastname@example.org.

 The following data access requests for national journal articles have been approved by the EMIS Editorial Board.